ChristianLisle/COM-S-327/README.md

-# Cellular Automata & Sand Painting (WORK IN PROGRESS)
+# Cellular Automata ~~& Sand Painting~~

-This program enables for constructing, manipulating, and displaying a two-dimensional [Cellular Automata](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html) (2DCA).
-The program allows a user to view the 2DCA through any number of steps of the [Game of Life rule](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This program acts as a simulator which enables for constructing, manipulating, and displaying two-dimensional [Cellular Automata](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html) (2DCA).
+The program allows a user to view and interact with the 2DCA at various steps of the [Game of Life rule](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 View more about how the program works in [DEVELOPERS.md](DEVELOPERS.md).